olexandr-konovalov/gnu/README.md

 ### Remote connection

 It is also possible to access the data without local installation by accessing the dedicated GAP SCSCP server running in the Microsoft Azure cloud.
-To do this, first you need to load the SCSCP package:
+To do this from GAP, first you need to load the SCSCP package:

 ```
 gap> LoadPackage("scscp");
 ```

-Note that SCSCP package requires the IO package, and the IO package needs to be compiled on UNIX systems (for Windows, the GAP distributions comes with compiled binaries for the IO package).
+Note that SCSCP package requires the IO package, and the IO package needs compilation on UNIX systems (for Windows, the GAP distributions comes with compiled binaries for the IO package).

 After that, download and read (or copy and paste) the following file into GAP: https://raw.githubusercontent.com/alex-konovalov/gnu/master/lib/gnuclient.g